maherani/ecommerce_backend/PROJECT_STATE.md

 Step 23 — Order Cancellation and Stock Restoration
 ```

-Step 23 code changes are currently in the local working tree and have not yet been committed or pushed.
+Step 23 has been committed and pushed to GitHub.

-Current Step 23 modified files:
+Current Step 23 modified files were:

 ```text
 app/modules/order/router.py